 Weather Conditions and Natural Disaster Preparedness

-If you visit in the warmer months (and you should), you’ll want to watch out for floods, stay safe by being weather aware, and park your RV away from rivers and known flood areas.
-It’s also good to know that Michigan can see some pretty extreme heat waves, so having a way to run the A/C on especially hot summer days and packing plenty of water are both good ideas.
+The most common natural disasters in Michigan include heavy snowfall and winter storms.
+If you visit in the warmer months, you’ll want to watch out for floods, stay safe by being weather aware, and park your RV away from rivers and known flood areas.
+It’s also good to know that Michigan can see some pretty extreme heat waves, so having air conditioning on especially hot summer days and packing plenty of water are both good ideas.
+Regardless of when you travel to the state, it would be helpful to download a weather app and set up alerts so you’re ready for bad weather.

 Wildlife Encounters and Precautions

-Worried about wildlife?
-You don’t really need to be.
-Just watch your step so you don’t step on any rattlesnakes, and make plenty of noise while hiking to ensure bears and cougars are scared away.
+A few simple steps can help you avoid wildlife encounters.
+Watch where you walk so you don’t step on any rattlesnakes, and make plenty of noise while hiking to ensure bears and cougars are scared away.